Akshat1661/Image_Caption_Generator/README.md

 Above line creates an instance of the VGG16 model using the Keras API.
 This automatically downloads the required files if you don't have them already.

-The VGG16 model was pre-trained on the ImageNet data-set for classifying images.
-The VGG16 model contains a convolutional part and a fully-connected (or dense) part which is used for the image classification.
+The VGG16 model has been pre-trained on the ImageNet dataset for the purpose of image classification.
+It consists of both a convolutional section and a fully connected (or dense) section used for classifying images.

-If include_top=True then the whole VGG16 model is downloaded which is about 528 MB.
-If include_top=False then only the convolutional part of the VGG16 model is downloaded which is just 57 MB.
+When include_top=True, the entire VGG16 model is downloaded, which is approximately 528 MB in size.
+Conversely, setting include_top=False allows for the download of only the convolutional portion of the VGG16 model, resulting in a much smaller file size of around 57 MB.

-We will use some of the fully-connected layers in this pre-trained model, so we have to download the full model, but if you have a slow internet connection, then you can try and modify the code below to use the smaller pre-trained model without the classification layers.
+Since we will utilize some of the fully connected layers from this pre-trained model, we will need to download the complete version.
+However, if you have a slow internet connection, you may consider modifying the code below to utilize the smaller pre-trained model without the classification layers.
 <br>

 #### Model summary: